ErikMcClure/erikmcclure.github.io/content/blog/a-rant-on-terra.md

 **_WHAT?!_**

 You were supposed to banish the syntax demons, not summon them!
 This is an abomination!
 It is an insult to God's creations, and His ultimate plan.
 It is the very foundation that Satan himself would use to unleash Evil upon the world.
-Behold, mortals, for I come as a harbinger of _despair_:
+Behold, mortals, for I come as the harbinger of _despair_:
 ```
+import "regent"

+local function genStatement(alpha, beta)
+  return rquote
+    alpha = beta + 3
+  end
+end

+task toplevel()
+  var a = 1
+  var b = 2
+  [genStatement(a, b)][genStatement(b, a)]
+end
 ```
 For those of you joining us (probably because you heard a blood-curdling scream from down the hall), this syntax is exactly as ambiguous as you might think.
-The most obvious problem is multi-dimensional arrays, because you no longer know if a splice operator is supposed to index the array or act as a splice operator, as detailed in this issue.
+The most obvious problem is multi-dimensional arrays, because you no longer know if a splice operator is supposed to index the array or act as a splice operator, as [mentioned in this issue](https://github.com/StanfordLegion/legion/issues/522).
 However, because this is Lua, whose syntax is very much like a delicate flower that cannot be disturbed, there is a much worse ambiguity possible.
 ```

 ```